 You can assign a license bandwidth for a virtual data plane provided it is already approved.
 Each virtual data plane can be configured with only one bandwidth license.
-This feature is only applicable to vSZ-H and vSZ-E.

-- 1. Go to Administration > Licenses. - Select the License Bandwidth Configuration tab.
+- 1. Go to Administration > Licenses. - 2.
+Select the License Bandwidth Configuration tab.